tenatek/atlan/README.md

 # Atlan

-A framework that takes in your database schemas, and creates a full-blown Web CRUD API.
+A framework that takes in your database schemas, and creates a full-blown Web REST/CRUD API.
 For use with Express and MongoDB.

 It includes the following features:

 * Data sent to the API is validated against the appropriate schema.
 * Hooks can be defined to run code before validation and before/after database operations.
 * MongoDB's rich query capabilities can be leveraged through the use of URL query strings in `GET` requests.
+* You retain full control of your database and Express app.

 ## Installation